-In 2020, the composition of the CMU has remained unchanged.
-All 00M meetings in 2020 were attended in turn by one of the CMU members.
-The CMU members have contact with each other via a Whats-app group where no names are mentioned.
-The content of matches was communicated via the Meiling mail until the end of 2020.
-From December 2020, the content will only be communicated via Nextcloud and only via Meiling mail if Nextcloud is not available due to a malfunction.
-Since 2019, the CMU has been given its own separate part of secure storage space within the Meiling server, the documents can only be read by a CMU member or someone with whom a CMU member shares the document.
-The basic principle is not to have files with private information of adoptive parents on the computers of CMU members.
+We work as CMU members for mutual contact with a Whats-app group where we do not mention people's names.
+The content of matches is only communicated via Nextcloud and only by email if Nextcloud is not available due to a malfunction.
+Since 2019 we have received our own piece of secure storage space within the Nextcloud server of Meiling, the documents here can only be read by a CMU member or someone with whom a CMU member shares the document.
+There are no files with privacy sensitive information on the private computers of CMU employees.
 From December 2020, the country teams will put the documents of a match on Nextcloud and share them with the CMU.
-CMU assesses the match, prepares the CMU form and shares it via Nextcloud with the relevant country team and office.
+We assess the match and prepare the CMU form, which we put on Nextcloud and share it with each other for reading, with the relevant country team and with the office.